Lestari Awards 2026

 Talent Management

-Recognizing an organization which has developed and implemented innovative career development system and review which may include effective, consistent and all rounded training programs to enable its talents to execute business strategies and contribute to long-term success of the organization.
+Recognizing an organization which has developed and implemented innovative career development system, which may include effective, consistent and all rounded training programs to enable its talents to execute business strategies and contribute to long-term success of the organization.

 GRI Indicative Reference: